RISE: Single Static Radar-based Indoor Scene Understanding: Discussion

 RISE demonstrates that a single static mmWave radar can reliably recover indoor layout and object information by leveraging multipath reflections and generative modeling.
 While our system has several limitations, we emphasize that it remains highly practical and broadly useful in many real-world settings.

 A key limitation is that RISE relies on human motion to stimulate diverse multipath paths.
 This motion provides the geometric variation necessary for uncovering occluded regions, and completely static environments remain challenging.
 However, this requirement aligns well with many deployment scenarios: homes, clinics, elder-care facilities, offices, and rehabilitation environments naturally contain frequent human movement.
 In such settings, RISE can operate fully passively and unobtrusively, without requiring additional devices, active user participation, or intrusive sensors.
-Even short or routine movements—walking through a hallway, sitting down, or reaching for objects—generate sufficient multipath diversity for reliable reconstruction.
+Even short or routine movements, walking through a hallway or moving to sit in a chair, can generate sufficient multipath diversity for reliable reconstruction.

 Second, blind regions inherent to fixed sensor placement cannot be eliminated entirely, although our bi-angular enhancement significantly reduces them.
 These blind spots typically correspond to uncommon reflection geometries and often do not affect the global layout.